Dry Bulb, Wet Bulb and Dew Point Temperature

 Dry Bulb Temperature - Tdb

-The Dry Bulb temperature, usually referred to as air temperature, is the air property that is most common used.
-When people refer to the temperature of the air, they are normally referring to its dry bulb temperature.
+The Dry Bulb temperature, usually referred to as "air temperature", is the air property that is most commonly used.
+When people refer to the temperature of the air they are normally referring to the dry bulb temperature.

 The Dry Bulb Temperature refers basically to the ambient air temperature.
 It is called "Dry Bulb" because the air temperature is indicated by a thermometer not affected by the moisture of the air.